2/ The Idea of a Formal Axiology

 The non-existence of a negative value is a positive value.

-These propositions clearly leave the question of what specifically holds value undetermined, focusing instead on the formal laws governing the concept of value itself.
-As such, they avoid any particular value biases, allowing for the possibility of constituting an objective and certain formal axiology—albeit at the cost of abandoning the axiological inquiry into what possesses value.
+These propositions leave the question of what specifically holds value entirely open, focusing instead on the formal laws governing the concept of value itself.
+As such, they avoid any particular value bias, which opens the possibility of constituting an objective and rigorous formal axiology—albeit at the cost of abandoning the axiological inquiry into what possesses value.